Go to Main

 Text Features Laidout Scribus InDesign Quark Inkscape Xara Illustrator

-Math equations support partial4 plugin
+Math equations support partial*

 Story Editor Yes Yes No